MobileFirstLLC/extension-cli/guide/03-xt-build.md

 xt-build --help
 ```

+## TypeScript notes

+You may use either TypeScript (`.ts`, `.tsx`) or JavaScript files.
+However, if any TypeScript is used, you must add
+`tsconfig.json` to the `src` directory.

+In this config file, you do not need to add anything (unless you want to change any settings).
+However, without it,
+compilation will fail.

 ## Package.json scripts

 After adding Extension CLI to your project, you can run these commands from a